ganeti/ganeti/doc/design-os.rst

 ++++++++++++++++++++++++++++++++++++++++++++

 The communication mechanism and the metadata service are described together because they are deeply tied.
-On the other hand, the communication mechanism will need to be more generic because it can be used for other reasons in the future (like allowing instances to explicitly send commands to Ganeti, or to let Ganeti control a helper instance, like the one hereby introduced for performing OS installs inside a safe environment).
+The communication mechanism will be made more generic because it can be used for other purposes in the future (like allowing instances to explicitly send commands to Ganeti, or to let Ganeti control a helper instance, like the one hereby introduced for performing OS installs inside a safe environment).

-The communication mechanism will be enabled automatically when the instance is in ``self_install`` or ``install`` mode, but for backwards compatibility it will be disabled when the instance is in ``run`` mode unless it is explicitly requested.
-Specifically, a new parameter ``--communication`` (short version:
-``-C``), with possible values ``true`` or ``false`` will be added to ``gnt-instance add`` and ``gnt-instance modify``.
-It will determine whether the instance will have a communication channel set up to interact with the host and to receive metadata.
+The communication mechanism will be enabled automatically during an installation procedure that requires a virtualized environment, but for backwards compatibility it will be disabled when the instance is running normally, unless it is explicitly requested.
+Specifically, a new parameter ``--communication=yes|no`` (short version: ``-C``) will be added to ``gnt-instance add`` and ``gnt-instance modify``.
+It will determine whether the instance has a communication channel set to interact with the host and receive metadata.
 The value of this parameter will be saved as part of the configuration of the instance.

 When the communication mechanism is enabled, Ganeti will create a new network interface inside the instance.
 This additional network interface will be the